 It’s been designed to be completed by foot.
 Nothing is that far.

-Stop 1: Markt Platz at the Rathaus
+Stop 1: Markt Platz and the Rathaus

 Start your exploration of Bremen at the historical heart of the city, Markt Platz, where you’re greeted by the magnificent Rathaus (Town Hall).